Skip advert

 Advertisement

 It’s perfect.
 Driving position, tactility, material quality, design.
-Honda got it so right.
+Honda got it so right

 Evo rating

-from £46,995
+from £50,050

-• Astonishing capability, engagement and quality – it’s the GT4 RS of hot hatchbacks
+• Astonishing capability, engagement and quality

-• Finds its limits when the roads get rough
+• Finds its limits when the roads get really rough

 If we were to write a handbook of how to design and package the perfect hot hatchback interior, it would read something like this.
-The Civic Type R combines an almost perfect driving position with a simple, easy-to-use interior that’s of high quality, distinctive and visually interesting.
+The Civic Type R combines an almost perfect driving position with a simple, easy-to-use interior that’s high quality, distinctive and visually interesting.

 The key touch points we’ve already gone over, but they’re worth mentioning again as they’re so important.
 Step into the cabin and shut the door behind you, the FK8’s tinny clang is replaced by a reassuring thud.
 The seat is mounted low, and while it is very soft, it’s also brilliantly supportive and wrapped in about the grippiest material we’ve ever tested in a modern car.
 Once you’re sitting comfortably, even the Type R’s immense lateral adhesion won’t wrench you from your perfect driving position.